-The sale of by-products contains a single performance obligation to transfer such goods.
+The sale of products primarily consists carbon black substitute, oil, gas and steel resulting from the recycling of tires and contains a single performance obligation to transfer such goods.
 Revenue is recognized when control of goods has transferred to customers.
 Control is considered transferred in accordance with the terms of sale, generally when goods are shipped to external customers as that is generally when legal title, physical possession and risks and rewards of goods/services transfers to the customers.